unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 ### Remote Exploit of Websites

 Reading the above intro gives us a clue that there are URL's in the APK that we can use to attack.
-If we continue reading questions 7, then we know that there are 6 Target IP Addresses.
+If we continue reading question 7, then we know that there are 6 Target IP Addresses.

 A quick look into the __strings.xml__ of the APK will reveal to us all hardcoded URL's to the websites we must exploit.